 By Luis Chabaneix

-In this sense, among the MINIMUM REQUIREMENTS OF THE EXTRADITION REQUEST is that documentation (conviction, indictment and imprisonment or similar resolution according to the legislation of the requesting country) with “summary expression of the facts and the place and date on which they were carried out“.
+The conviction or indictment and imprisonment or similar decision according to the legislation of the requesting country with a summary of the facts and the place and date on which they were carried out.

 As much information as is known about the identity, nationality and residence of the requested person and, if possible, his or her photograph and fingerprints.

 A copy of the legal texts with a summary of the applicable penalty.

 The aforementioned documents, originals or certified true copies, shall be accompanied by an official translation into Spanish“.

 The request for extradition sent through diplomatic channels (formalised in the note verbale) is the model that the law provides for initiating the extradition file.

 However, it is more common that, without prejudice to the fact that the request is finally sent, extradition begins when the requested person is arrested by virtue of an international arrest warrant.